aws-samples/aws-hpc-tutorials/content/05-aws-batch-and-lambda/setup/02-01-ECR-repo-index.en.md

     --image-uri ${AWS_ACCOUNT}.dkr.ecr.${AWS_REGION}.amazonaws.com/$project:latest --no-cli-pager
 ```

 After the script execution is done, you can check if the repositories are created as expected.
-In additional to use command to check, you can also check the result with [AWS Management Console](https://console.aws.amazon.com/ecr/repositories) by choosing the same AWS region above.
+In addition to use command to check, you can also check the result with [AWS Management Console](https://console.aws.amazon.com/ecr/repositories) by choosing the same AWS region above.
 ```bash
 aws ecr describe-repositories --region ${AWS_REGION} --output text --query 'repositories[*].repositoryName'
 ```